p1scescom/ETLCDBReader.jl/README.md

 You need to sign up to use ETL Character Database.
-After, you can download the dataset. you use unziped the directory.
+After, you can download the dataset.
+You use unziped the directory.

 # Please Pull Request
 I hope your pull Request.